intrip/laravel-authentication-acl/docs/index.md

 * http://url_of_your_application/user/logout the logout page

 ### Note on sending emails ###
-Keep in mind this software will send various notification emails, dont't forget to edit your _laravel config/mail.php_ file aswell.
+Keep in mind this software will send various notification emails, don't forget to edit your _laravel config/mail.php_ file aswell.

 ## <a name="configuration">Configuration</a> ##